daily3014/rbx-cryptography/README.md

 ## Performance
 Table would be too large if everything was benched.
-Every implementations is faster than all alternatives:
+Every implementation is faster than all alternatives:

 | Algorithm           | Data Size | This Library | HashLib  | Alternative                    | Other Libraries | Improvement                  |
 |---------------------|-----------|--------------|----------|--------------------------------|-----------------|------------------------------|